inovex/elements/packages/elements/src/components/ino-icon/readme.md

 ## Additional Hints

-The component inherits stylings like the text size of the parent element.
-For custom stylings set css properties on this element.
+The component inherits styles, such as the text size, from the parent element.
+For custom styles, use the css properties of the component.

 **Clickable icon:** Make an icon interactive with the optional attribute `ino-clickable`.
-Clickable icons emit an `clickEl` event that can be listened to.
+Clickable icons emit a `clickEl` event.

 ### Manage icons